flenniken/statictea/docs/functions.md

 Split a file path into its component pieces.
 Return a dictionary with the filename, basename, extension and directory.

-You pass a path string and the optional path separator, forward slash or or backwards slash.
+You pass a path string and the optional path separator, forward slash or or backslash.
 When no separator, the current system separator is used.

 ~~~